 Take-two: Fans will recall the Oregon Film Museum from its past life as the Clatsop County Jail, where Jake Fratelli makes his fiery escape in the opening scene of The Goonies.
 Today, visitors can recreate their favorite Goonies moments in their own feature film, browse the Goonies gallery and even take their own mug shot.

 Save the date: Recurring annually on June 7, fans flock to Astoria for the annual Goonies Day celebration.
 Click Events in the menu for more.

 Get Goonies gear: You can find all your Goonies commemorative gear and souvenirs here.

-Expand your knowledge: Did you know the first motion picture made in Oregon was filmed in Astoria in 1908?
+Expand your knowledge: Did you know the first motion picture made in Oregon was filmed in Astoria in 1909?
 Astoria and Oregon's North Coast have been home to many iconic movies, tv shows and commercials.
 See the full list of Oregon-made movies kept by the Governor's Office of Film and Television.
 How many do you recognize?

 Check out our Frequently Asked Questions about planning a trip to our region.